-Governmental fund equity is classified as fund balance.
+Government fund equity is classified as fund balance.
 Fund balance is further classified as follows:

 - a.
-Non-spendable amounts that cannot be spent either because they are in non-spendable form or because they are legally or contractually required to maintain intact. - b.
+Non-spendable amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to maintain intact. - b.
 Restricted amounts that can be spent only for specific purposes because of constitutional provisions, charter requirements or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments. - c.
 Committed amounts that can be used only for specific purposes determined by a formal action of the District's Board of Commissioners.
-Commitment may be established, modified, or rescinded only through resolutions approved by the District's Board of Commissioners. - d.
+Commitments may be established, modified, or rescinded only through resolutions approved by the District's Board of Commissioners. - d.
 Assigned amounts that do not meet the criteria to be classified as either restricted or committed but are intended to be used for specific purposes.
-Amounts may be assigned by a majority vote of the Board. - e.
+Assignments may be established, modified, or rescinded by the President of the District's Board of Directors or his representative. - e.
 Unassigned all other spendable amounts.

 For the classification of governmental fund balances, the District considers an expenditure to be made from the most restrictive first when more than one classification is available.
-The District's fund balance was classified as non-spendable, assigned, and unassigned as of December 31, 2022.
-Fund balance assigned for the subsequent year's expenditures is to finance the proposed operating deficit in the budget for the year ending December 31, 2023.
+The District's fund balances were classified as restricted and unassigned as of December 31, 2022.

-I. New GASB Statements
+n.
+New GASB Statements